Sarkozy on defensive in bitter final election battle

 In a speech in the southern city of Toulouse, which was shaken in March when an Islamic gunman went on a shooting rampage, the conservative Sarkozy used the word "border" dozens of times as he stressed that love of one's country should not be confused with "dangerous nationalist ideology".

-"Without borders there is no nation, there is no Republic, there is no civilisation," Sarkozy told some 10,000 supporters.
+"Without borders there is no nation, there is no Republic, there is no civilization," Sarkozy told some 10,000 supporters.
 "We are not superior to others but we are different," he said.

 Hollande took the moral high ground when he addressed some 22,000 Socialist voters at a simultaneous rally in Paris, saying he would not stoop to using such vote-garnering tactics.